lccgov/generator-lcc-sharepoint/README.md

 code .
 ```

+## Updating package version numbers
+Remember when you want to update the version number for packages that are in the generated project (frontend_toolkit for example) you need to update them
+in the [package.json](https://github.com/lccgov/generator-lcc-sharepoint/blob/master/generators/app/package.json) for the template, not in the
+package.json for this project.
+This applies to adding new packages too.

-Please see the [readme file](https://github.com/lccgov/generator-lcc_sharepoint/blob/master/generators/app/templates/readme.md) within the generated project for instructions on how to config and deploy the project.
+Please see the [readme file](https://github.com/lccgov/generator-lcc-sharepoint/blob/master/generators/app/templates/readme.md) within the generated project for instructions on how to config and deploy the project.